 Plot simple linear regression line in R with scatterplot

-The following example shows how to perform multiple linear regression in R and visualize the results using added variable plots.
+The following detailed example demonstrates how to execute a Multiple Linear Regression analysis in R and subsequently visualize the results using added variable plots to isolate the effect of each regressor.

 model <- lm(mpg ~ disp + hp + drat, data = mtcars)